swang392/Sprout/README.md

 - [x] User can create a new account, log in, and sign out of account
 - [x] User sees profile with their fitness plan and accomplishments
 - [x] User can edit their profile (either during onboarding or after)
+- [x] User can log in through their Facebook Account (using Facebook SDK)

 - Home Screen
 - [x] User can add new tasks